Are you using Twitter for lead generation, or are you wasting the potential of your social media followers?

 Review and launch your campaign.

 That’s it!
 These tips will help you nail using Twitter for lead generation so you can get more of your social media followers into your sales funnel.
-Next, try increasing your Facebook audience with Facebook like pop-up and read our beginner’s guide to email marketing to see how to make the most of those new leads.
+Next, try increasing your Facebook audience with Facebook popup and read our beginner’s guide to email marketing to see how to make the most of those new leads.